geoschem/HEMCO/docs/source/hco-ref-guide/under-the-hood.rst

 .. note::

-   For additional information about coupling HEMCO to other models, please see our :ref:`hemco-coupling` section.
+   For additional information about coupling HEMCO to other models, please see our :ref:`hemco-coupling` chapter.

 The interface provides the link between HEMCO and the model environment.
 This may be a sophisticated Earth System model or a simple environment